 The Bosphorus is a busy, beautiful waterway linking the Mediterranean Sea with the Black Sea.
 Lined with houses, the views are spectacular.
 There are two bridges crossing the Bosphorus and linking the European side with the Asian side.

-http://www.educated-traveller.com Travel writing with a focus on Italy, The Alps, Mediterranean & Middle East.
+- Educated Traveller is a blog about travel, people, history and culture with a focus on Italy, The Alps, Mediterranean & Middle East.

 - 29-12-2017 – published

 - 05-01-2018 – updated